WRFan/jailbreak10.3.3/README.md

 If you want to edit linux or darwin scripts on Windows, do NOT forget the damn carriage return problem! "\r\n" is the standard Windows way of line breaking, but some programmes (yes, radvd and python, I'm looking at you!) will complain about improper syntax, because darwin expects "\r" and unix "\n" (if I remember correctly), so make sure you format your plain text files properly before uploading them to non-windows systems.
 Again, some files downloaded off the Mac will look extremely weird in most Windows text editors, Winword is the only programme that can format the darwin stuff properly.
 The carriage return is also a constant source of trouble when dealing with regex in ANY language.
 Will there EVER be an end to this relict of the past or are you going to drag it with us forever?!!

-If you are going to edit the python scripts, be aware that this insane language uses indents (tabs and spaces) for statements following conditionals whereas sane languages use {} and that tabs and spaces are NOT interchangeable.
+If you are going to edit the python scripts, be aware that this insane language uses indents (tabs and spaces) for statements following conditionals where sane languages use {} and that tabs and spaces are NOT interchangeable.
 You don't want to go through the pain of setting the device in pwned DFU mode just to find out there's an error in your script, because you mixed tabs and spaces or something.

 Now let us go over the downgrade process step by step.